Skip to main content Skip to complementary content

 Create a symmetric AWS KMS key

 In AWS, create a key using the AWS KMS Management Console or through the AWS KMS API using the CreateKey command.
-When creating your key, configure these settings as follows:
+When configuring your multi-region key, keep in mind that there are limitations to which regions can be selected as backup regions depending on the primary key's region.

 • AWS Region—Select the region where your Qlik Cloud tenant is hosted.
-Supported Qlik Cloud regions and their associated AWS region names are listed below.
-Currently only single region keys are supported.
+Supported Qlik Cloud regions and their associated AWS backup region codes are listed below.
+Multi-region keys are supported.

 • Key Type—Symmetric.
 CMK does not support asymmetric keys.